 Tip #4: Mix prints.

 Contrast can also be achieved with small and large print fabrics.
-Here is an example of a big print and small print contrast:
+Here's an example of a big and small prints mixed in contrast.

 Even though the green background fabric is touching the green in the Churn Dash fabric, the large fabric print stands on its own, unlike the applique example above.
 The farther one stands back from this block, the green background fabric appears solid, creating more contrast.